Send the link below via email or IMCopy

 Goal: bring people back to the Catholic Church

-Called on the church to use gold/silver to buy bread for the hungry and poor
+Called on the church to use money to help hungry/poor

 Society of Jesus, focused on Catholic spirituality & service